A road trip to Pennsylvania was just what we needed. We love a weekend getaway and a stress-free 2 day York itinerary was a welcomed escape.

 Address: 996 S. George Street, York, PA 17402

 10:15am-11:30am: Discover the Photorealistic Murals in Downtown York

-There are all sorts of murals around the world from commissioned to illegal, graffiti and murals.
-York has two distinct types of commissioned murals in their city: 1) Photo realistic ones that are on a “murals trail”.
-These help tell the story of the city’s history.
+There are all sorts of murals around the world from commissioned to illegal, graffiti, and murals.
+York has two distinct types of commissioned murals in their city: 1) Photorealistic ones that are on a “murals trail”.
+This helps to tell the story of the city’s history.
 2) Trendier more modern street art, like we mentioned for Friday’s itinerary upon arrival, can be found in the Royal Square District.

 11:30-11:45am: Pass by York’s Colonial Complex